devlog 0 building a saas

 / 4 min read

-With freelancing, I’ll always have to put a lot amount of work to earn the relatively same amount of money.
-Otherwise, with a SaaS, I’ll put a lot of effort in front but can relax later.
+With freelancing, I’ll always have to put in a lot of work to earn the relatively same amount of money.
+Otherwise, with a SaaS, I’ll put a lot of effort upfront and relax later.

 First question, what am I going to build?
 I thought about an old Flutter app I coded a long time ago.
 It’s a quote management app called Meditations1.
 I really wanted to add a bunch of exciting features like !@#$%^&